jimmynotjim/scrollnav/README.md

 ### Title Text

-scrollNav's default title text is 'Jump To', but feel free to change it to whatever works for you, like 'Article Sections' or 'Page Navigation'
+scrollNav's default title text is 'Scroll To', but feel free to change it to whatever works for you, like 'Article Sections' or 'Page Navigation'

 ### Fixed Margin